Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 And everything that went with that, of course.
 Heroes were often *fascinating* stories.

 Take the study in restrained violence now playing out below.
 The wrecking crew was more than capable of destroying their way wantonly toward their target.
-Prudence no doubt guided them in their stealth---also impressive, frankly---but it would not strictly be necessary, armored and equipped as they were, strong and swift as they had built themselves.
+Prudence no doubt guided them in their stealth - also impressive, frankly - but it would not strictly be necessary, armored and equipped as they were, strong and swift as they had built themselves.
 There was no effective opposition.
 Captain Wilde could simply destroy the colony from above too, and by this point he must have deduced what these people were.

 What was motivating him?
 Prudence?
 Of course.
 More intelligence, a grander gambit?
 Possibly.
 Deference to authority?
 Measured, and responsible.